brillout/wildcard-api/docs/rpc.template.md

 **Third parties**

-Facebook uses a GraphQL API to enable third parties to build applications on top of Facebook's social graph.

 As explained in
 [Schema vs Schemaless](#schema-vs-schemaless),
-being able to change the backend code at the whim of the frontend is the central prerequisite for using RPC, and
+being able to change the backend code at the whim of the frontend is the central prerequisite for using RPC,

+For example,
+Facebook uses a GraphQL API to enable third parties to build applications on top of Facebook's social graph.
-Facebook certainly cannot modify its API at the whim of each third party &mdash; RPC is not an option.
+This makes sense since Facebook cannot modify its API at the whim of each third party &mdash; RPC is not an option.
 A GraphQL API instead is fitting as it allows any third party to extensively access Facebook's social graph.

-The REST/GraphQL schema essentially acts as a rigid long-term contract between your API and third parties, which is crucial as thrid parties don't want to change how they consume your API all too often.
+The REST/GraphQL schema essentially acts as a rigid long-term contract between your API and third parties, which is a good thing for third parties since they don't want to change how they consume your API all too often.

 In short, if your API is consumed by third parties, then you have no choice than to use REST/GraphQL.